Generating and Scheduling Reports

 [Array.Count:value=`{multiselect}`]

-// Get the first item in the JArray variable, output as a single item (i.e. not a list)
+// Get the first item as a single value (not a list)

 [Object.Property:jArray=`{multiselect}`, jsonPath="$.[0]", storeAs=FirstItem]

-// Iterate over EACH item in the JArray variable, and then just print out the value
+// Iterate over each item and print its value

 [ForEach:values={multiselect}, storeAs=Iterator]